Gazette file photo

-The West Virginia Supreme Court annulled Joshua Robinson's law license and ordered him to take anger-management classes before he applies for reinstatement in five years.
+The West Virginia Supreme Court annulled Joshua Robinson's law license for beating a client with a baseball bat and ordered him to take anger-management classes before he applies for reinstatement in five years.

 A lawyer who beat his client with a wooden baseball bat during a dispute over a mishandled payment has been stripped of his law license.Last week, citing a history of criminal and professional misdeeds, the West Virginia Supreme Court annulled Joshua Robinson's law license and ordered him to take anger-management classes before he applies for reinstatement in five years.West Virginia lawyer disciplinary rules allow former lawyers to try to renew their law licenses five years after they are revoked.In 2009, Robinson, 40, attacked his client with a baseball bat after the man confronted him at his home and accused him of pocketing a $1,100 settlement check.